 Doing something kind or thoughtful for someone else can bring so much joy to you and the other person.
 Write a letter to a friend you haven’t talked to in a while, make a donation to your favorite charity, volunteer for a few hours at a non-profit, or pay for the person behind you in the drive-thru line.
 Little things can give you a “feel good rush” and distract you from Valentine’s Day.
 If you have kids, get them involved in spreading some kindness to others.
 They may need the distraction from your divorce as well.

 These suggestions may get you through the day, but you will likely continue to have some ups and downs throughout your divorce process.
 Always keep in mind that there is a reason (or many reasons) you’re getting divorced.
 Try to have a positive attitude and focus on the present.

 If you are struggling with child custody, child support or property division issues, contact an attorney.
-The experienced divorce lawyers at Peterson, Berk & Cross, S.C. offer a free, 30-minute consultation.
+The experienced divorce lawyers at Peterson, Berk & Cross, S.C. can help.

 About the Author

 Meghan Petters has been with Peterson, Berk & Cross, S.C. for over 15 years.
 She spent the majority of her time as a family law paralegal but has also been managing the firm’s social media platforms for many years.
 Prior to joining the firm, Meghan had a background in communications.
 She currently serves as the firm’s Social Media and Marketing Coordinator.